Fenex330/surv-royale/README.md

 **SurvRoyale** is a desktop clone of the popular browser battle royale shooter - [surviv.io](https://surviv.io/), written in C++.
 The project is currently in the stage of an early alpha development, so any contribution via pull request or issue is welcome.
-At the moment, only Linux & Windows platforms are fully supported.
+At the moment, only Linux & Windows platforms are officially supported.
 MacOS support is unofficial and will be tested for issues on voluntary basis only.